baraaorabi/baraaorabi.github.io/_posts/a_digital_diet.md

 ## First, why?
 A lot the reasons why overlap.
 But I will try to focus let each of the following headers focus on a single reason.

-I am way too attached to my phone
+> I am way too attached to my phone

-> We loved with a love that was more than love